zou4all/ActiWatch/README.md

 ✅ Monitor retail or home environments in real time 🏬🏠 ✅ Build intelligent systems that understand what’s happening in your video footage 🤖

-Whether you're a researcher, a hacker, or just AI-curious — ActiWatch gives you the tools to bring surveillance to the next level 🚀
+Whether you're a researcher, or just AI-curious — ActiWatch gives you the tools to bring surveillance to the next level 🚀